einaros/vulnscrape/README.md

     ./vulnscrape.rb -u http://xss.progphp.com -h -p -m -x

-Includes header heuristics, as demonstrated by a few of the XSS vectors on the progphp test site.
+Includes query string, header, response splitting and hash heuristics, as demonstrated by a few of the XSS vectors on the progphp test site.